Ferguson Plarre Bakehouses

-Ferguson Plarre Bakehouses is a family owned and operated bakery business based in Melbourne, Australia.
+Ferguson Plarre's Bakehouse is a family owned and operated bakery business based in Melbourne, Australia.
 The business began as two separate entities (Ferguson's Cakes and Plarre's Cakes) with the families coming together to form Ferguson Plarre Bakehouses in 1980.
 Ferguson Plarre now has 86 stores across Victoria.
 In 2012, members of the Plarre family bought out the Ferguson's stake and the business remains owned and operated by the Plarre family with Steve Plarre as CEO.
 There are only a small number of company owned stores now as the majority of stores are run by franchisees.

 The bakery's family history has links to many of Melbourne's culinary institutions (such as Jimmy Watsons).
 One of its best-known outlets is in Melbourne's Queen Victoria Market, where locals have purchased the bakery's cakes and pastries for decades.

-Ferguson Plarre has won over 100 awards for its baked goods including a gold medal in the Official Great Aussie Pastie Competition 2016 for their Traditional Steak & Potato Tiddly Oggie, "Australia's Champion Dairy Dessert" as judged at the Australian Grand Dairy Awards (Chocolate Moussecake).
-Overall Cake and Pastry winner at the Victorian Baking Industry Awards as judged by BIAV.

-In addition to these awards Ferguson Plarre has been recognised for its response to climate change through sustainable baking and business practices.
-In 2007 the bakery opened its environmentally friendly central baking facility in Keilor Park.
-There, the tier 1 and 2 emissions from every good baked is carbon offset.
-This offset is achieved by the planting of trees as part of the Ferguson Plarre Forest.
-2009 saw Ferguson Plarre's environmental action rewarded with the Origin Gold Banksia Award for excellence in sustainability.

 More recently the brand introduced a vegan pastry range to meet the demands of the Australian Customer.
 In 2021, Plarre Foods also began to sell a range of frozen pies and pastries in supermarkets under the Pie Society brand.